 Thanks to the good work of Cobalt Senior Project Manager and Production Specialist Steve DeLuca, we were able to submit the fabrication of the metal-and-acrylic sign to PhotoWorksGroup in Charlottesville and the exterior rubber mat to Mat Logo, Inc.

-Everything delivered between December and February, and the final result looked exactly as Mark envisioned it in his mockups.
+Everything was delivered between December and February, and the final result looked exactly as Mark envisioned it in his mockups.
 The photos below capture the installation of our new sign, which left us feeling branded, located and … established.
 We think it’s an omen of great things to come.

 Read below to learn more about the history of signs as vital communications tools.